Semrush helps you:

 Develop a Content Marketing Plan

 So you have a handle on who your audience is.
-And the type of content they want to consume.
+And the content type they want to consume.

 Now it’s time to put what you learned into a step-by-step content marketing strategy.

-Specifically, you want to create content for people in different stages of the marketing funnel (aka the buying cycle).
+Specifically, you want to create content for people in different funnel stages of the buyer journey (aka the buying cycle).

 The content marketing funnel